stripedswan/prostota.tint2/README.md

 ![alt text](https://raw.githubusercontent.com/stripedswan/prostota.tint2/master/scrot.png)

-The themes used in the preview:
+The icon themes used in the preview:

 chicago95 for the task buttons and systray